rbhenao/ambar_ec2/ec2/README.md

 - Click Launch Instance

 ### Logging into your instance
-- In the AWS console verfiy that the insance state is running (may take up to a minute to boot up the instance)
+- In the AWS console verify that the instance state is running (may take up to a minute to boot up the instance)
 - Once it is running configure ssh keys on your local machine
 - ```
   mv /path/to/your_key.pem to ~/.ssh